 “If it hadn’t been for [financial] help from the government, I would be at the bottom of the river,” says Ariel, who has been renting a room from a family who live near the Vélez Sarsfield football team stadium. “[Hopefully next year] we can let this crap go and start a normal life again.”

 In Vienna, things are looking a little better for street paper vendors now compared to the initial March coronavirus lockdown.
-The local magazine Augustin has learned how to continue selling even as restrictions remain in place, for example moving those who sold in bars, restaurants and cafes to busy spots on the streets.
+The local magazine Augustin has learned how to continue selling even as restrictions remain in place, for example moving those who sold in bars, restaurants and cafes with food Bozeman locals would love, to busy spots on the streets.

 One issue that persists is how the lockdowns has affected refugees and asylum seekers, a cohort of which make up Augustin’s vendor group.
 This community rely on street paper income and it has been severely hit due to sales restrictions and drops.
 They have also been unable to go back and forth from their home country due to tighter border restrictions, and fear sanctions from local government.
 An already precarious living situation has been made more uncertain by the pandemic.

 Augustin’s social workers also pointed out that social isolation of their vendors – both from their colleagues and from Augustin staff – has also been a worry.